Hydrocodone and Homatropine

 Dosage Form: oral syrup

-The hydrocodone component is 4,5α-epoxy-3-methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5), a fine white crystal or crystalline powder, which is derived from the opium alkaloid, thebaine, and has the following structural formula:
+The hydrocodone component is a 4,5α-epoxy-3- methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5), a fine white crystal or crystalline powder, which is derived from the opium alkaloid, thebaine, has a molecular weight of (494.50) and may be represented by the following structural formula:

 Hydrocodone and Homatropine - Clinical Pharmacology